liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 [TOC levels=1-4]

-The latest version of @product@ delivers powerful tools to help businesses create and personalize any experience across their solutions, leverage the flexibility of a decoupled CMS architecture, and streamline business operations.
+The latest version of @sharepoint@ delivers powerful tools to help businesses create and personalize any experience across their solutions, leverage the flexibility of a decoupled CMS architecture, and streamline business operations.

-@product@ meets the needs of today's digital-first business teams to create experiences rapidly across channels.
+@sharepoint@ meets the needs of today's digital-first business teams to create experiences rapidly across channels.
 It equips enterprises with a wide variety of easy-to-use applications and tools to build tailored solutions and experiences on a flexible platform.